 1.11 What does 'assurance' mean in the financial reporting context?
-Who are the three parties relevant to an assurance engagement?

 An assurance engagement (or service) is defined as 'an engagement in which an assurance practitioner expresses a conclusion designed to enhance the degree of confidence of the intended users other than the responsible party about the outcome of the evaluation or measurement of a subject matter against criteria' (Framework for Assurance Engagements, para.
 8; International Framework for Assurance Engagements, para.
 7).